Year in review – 2025

 Operations

-The project is operated in accordance with relevant approval conditions and management plans.
+The project is operating in accordance with relevant approval conditions and management plans.
 Compliance with conditions of approval and management plans is monitored as required throughout the life of the project.

 Decommissioning

-At the end of the project’s useful life, the asset and electrical equipment will be either replaced or the project will be decommissioned.
-The site will then be returned to its original use or re-purposed for other development.
+The design life of the wind turbines will be at least 30 years.
+At the end of their useful life, the wind turbines and electrical equipment will be either replaced and the wind farm repowered, or the project will be decommissioned, and the site returned to its original use at the expense of the project.

 ‘Firming’ means backing up variable energy by storing it for later use, such as large scale batteries or pumped hydro, in addition to gas peaking plants for longer term generation.